-In a 2014 report surveying the ex-forces community, the Legion reported that the number of veterans living on the streets in London has plummeted since the 1990s when figures indicated that 20 per cent of the homeless population were ex-services at the time.
-A 2008 study found that the proportion had dropped to 6 per cent.
+In a 2014 report surveying the ex-forces community, the Legion reported that the number of veterans living on the streets in London has plummeted since the 1990s when figures indicated that 20% of the homeless population were ex-services at the time.
+A 2008 study found that the proportion had dropped to 6%.

-The most recent rough sleeping figures for London, the Combined Homelessness and Information Network (Chain), found 5 per cent of the people counted on the streets of the English capital had an armed forces background.
+The most recent rough sleeping figures for London, the Combined Homelessness and Information Network (Chain), found 5% of the people counted on the streets of the English capital had an armed forces background.

-But the government’s rough sleeping strategy, published in September, revealed 6 per cent of UK nationals who were street homeless served in the armed forces, according to the government’s national questionnaire on the subject.
+But the government’s rough sleeping strategy, published in September 2022, revealed 6% of UK nationals who were street homeless served in the armed forces, according to the government’s national questionnaire on the subject.

 According to Lee Buss-Blair, the director of operations at supported housing provider Riverside, this was the first rise in years and sparked “concerns that there are still considerable gaps” when it comes to ensuring all veterans are supported.

 The London-only rough sleeping count, the Combined Homelessness and Information Network (Chain), tracks how many people with a history in the armed forces were spotted on the streets of the English capital.
 It’s considered one of the most accurate rough sleeping counts in the UK and one of the few measures of

 The proportion of rough sleepers who are veterans has remained at around 5% over the past year.
 The most recent quarterly Chain figures showed 136 people with an armed forces history were sleeping rough in London between July and September 2023.